The information provided below is pertinent only to Arizona school districts unless otherwise noted.

 A: The district could award a subsequent contract to the second-place bidder if the second contract is for the same goods or services and for the same timeframe outlined in the original bid/RFP and the second-place vendor will honor their original bid amount.

-Procurement authority and decisions:
+Procurement authority and decisions

 A: The USFR and School District Procurement Rules allow the Governing Board to delegate to a designee procurement authority including the authority to make determinations, award contracts, make sole source and emergency procurements, and approve change orders and contract modifications.
 The board’s delegation must be done through the adoption of a governing board policy in accordance with AAC R7-2-1007.
+Absent of this delegated authorization, then the governing board must approve.

 Q: What are the procurement rules for purchasing goods and services from employees and governing board members?

-Need to bid for services provided by bond counsel and underwriters:
+Need to bid for services provided by bond counsel and underwriters

 Q: If a district issues general obligation or refunding bonds, would the District need to bid for the services provided by the bond counsel and underwriters, even though the fees are usually taken directly from the bond proceeds?

-Exempt from procurement procedures if vendor is on an ADE approved list:
+Exempt from procurement procedures if vendor is on an ADE approved list

 Q: Is a school district exempt from procurement procedures if a vendor is chosen from the Arizona Department of Education approved list of food commodity processors?